vicosurge/nxlog-ce-installer/README.md

 Script created for easy compilation of the NXLog CE source package

 ## Usage
-Add your source package for NXLog CE onto this folder, run the script by using `./nxlog-ce-installer.sh` and the process will begin.
+Add the source package for NXLog CE to this folder, run the script by using `./nxlog-ce-installer.sh` and the process will begin.